 1/2 cup breadcrumbs, optional

 Preheat oven to 350 degrees and prepare a casserole dish by spraying with oil if serving as a casserole.

-Melt butter in a large skillet and add vegetables to cook for 10 minutes adding garlic during the last few minutes of cooking.
+Melt butter in a large skillet and add onions, celery, bell pepper to cook for 10 minutes adding garlic during the last few minutes of cooking.

-Next, add crawfish or shrimp and cook for 10 minutes more, stirring often.
+Next, add crawfish and cook for 10 minutes more, stirring often.

 Now add flour, half & half and chicken broth stirring until well blended.

-Add the cheddar cheese, cream cheese, and jalapeno pepper stirring until melted into the sauce.
+Add the cheddar cheese, cream cheese, and jalapeno pepper stirring until cheeses are melted into the sauce.

-Add the pasta by spoonfuls straight from the water without draining into the sauce.
+Add the pasta by spoonfuls straight from the water into the sauce.